 The 3D process involves you sending us video of the object you want to engloben.
 We can do small objects or big; it’s covering all angles with video that’s important.
 Then you send it to us using our upload link, below. *Please* make sure to tell us you’ve uploaded it and include your name in the description on WeTransfer.

 Note: if you don’t feel like you can get a good video, you can always contact us and we’ll get you a professional drone operator to come out and video your house for you.

 - Film on a GRAY day.
 Cloudy days are best.
 If the sun won’t hide, then really you want to wait for one.
-Even lighting is what we want, or the coloring of your model will be dappled and weird.
+Even lighting is what we want, or shadows will make the coloring of your model dappled and weird.